vicwomg/jamtrip/README.md

 ### Server mode

+To host a JackTrip server, click the "Host a server" tab in the app, configure your audio (the defaults seem optimal in my testing) and click "Start Server".
+Then send the listed "connection code" to the other party and have them follow the instructions in the "Client mode" section.

+Once you're both connected, you should see the "connected!" indicator and you should both be able to hear each other!

-For this to work, you need to have UDP port 4464 open and if using hub mode, additionally ports 61000, 61001 ...
-61XXX (depending on how many connections you want to supprot).
+Note: For server hosting to work, you need to have UDP port 4464 open and if using hub mode, additionally ports 61000, 61001 ...
+61XXX (depending on how many connections you want to support).
 Regular servers are one-on-one connections.
 Hub mode allows 3 or more people to join.
 For info on how to forward ports, this article is pretty good: https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/

-To host a JackTrip server, click the "Host a server" tab in the app, configure your audio (the defaults seem optimal in my testing) and click "Start Server".
-Then send the listed "connection code" to the other party and have them follow the instructions in the "Client mode" section.

-Once you're both connected, you should see the "connected!" indicator and you should both be able to hear each other!

 ## Building JamTrip